Tanker Shuttle Service Accreditation

-The Hamilton Fire Department has successfully completed the Fire Department Water Tanker Shuttle Service Accreditation for all rural areas of the City.
+The Hamilton Fire Department has successfully completed the Fire Department Water Tanker Shuttle Service Accreditation.
+Please refer to the attached document for specifics.

 The purpose of the Fire Department Water Tanker Shuttle Accreditation is to provide hydrant protected insurance gradings in areas of the City that are not protected with hydrants.
 The requirements for accreditation are as follows:

 The test site must be a minimum of five (5) kilometres by road from the water fill site and within eight (8) kilometres by road of the fire station